 Mandy Downing is a Yindjibarndi woman who descends from the Lockyer family of the Pilbara region.
 Mandy is a Senior Research Services Officer at Curtin University.
 Further, she has been the University Research ethicist and executive officer to the Curtin University Human Research Ethics Committee.
 Mandy’s initial research interest was institutional barriers to Aboriginal researchers which emerged from her Honours project.
 As a PhD student at the University of Melbourne, Mandy’s research is in the decolonisation of research policy and institutional racism.

-Mandy has 20 years of experience in the employment and education sector and is a Committee Member for the Australian Institute of Aboriginal and Torres Strait Islander Studies Research Ethics Committee, the University of Western Australia’s Human Research Ethics Committee and the Western Australian Department of Education’s Animal Ethics Committee.
+Mandy has over 20 years of experience in the employment and education sector and is a Committee Member for the Australian Institute of Aboriginal and Torres Strait Islander Studies Research Ethics Committee, the University of Western Australia’s Human Research Ethics Committee and the Western Australian Department of Education’s Animal Ethics Committee.

 Additionally, Mandy is the Australian Lead for the First Nations Research Special Interest Group with the Australasian Research Management Society and a consultant with Australasian Human Research Ethics Consultancy Services.

 In 2016 Mandy was awarded the best submission in the stream of impacts at the Australasian Ethics Network Conference and in 2019 and has presented further research findings at the Social Impact Festival and the Australasian Research Management Society Conference.
 Mandy’s research has wide application and engagement across disciplines such as community practice psychology, social science, policy and other areas which require the application of an Indigenous lens.